-I've had the piriformis as the Muscle of the Month before.
-But it is such a common cause for sciatica and hip pain Thai I thought it was good to bring it back for those who missed it the first time.
+I've had the piriformis as the Muscle of the Month for a while now.
+But it is such a common cause for sciatica and hip pain that I thought it stay up here for those who may have missed it the first time.

 The piriformis is very active when the toes are being moved to the outside of the heel or when the feet are planted to the ground and the body rotates.
 Think of standing own front of the sink, washing dishes and setting them in the drying rack.
 The piriformis is also used to help limit fast or extreme rotation of the thigh moving inward (medial rotation).
 This can cause the muscle to become chronically contracted, like any overworked muscle.
 The piriformis and the sciatic nerve are in contact with each other and so if the muscle gets tight it's possible to put pressure not he sciatic nerve, causing pain of many levels in many locations.